hustcer/nushell.github.io/.ebook-pub/commands/touch.md

 ## Parameters

-- `filename`: the path of the file you want to create
+- `filename`: The path of the file you want to create.
-- `...rest`: additional files to create
+- `...rest`: Additional files to create.
 - `--reference {string}`: change the file or directory time to the time of the reference file/directory
 - `--modified`: change the modification time of the file or directory.
 If no timestamp, date or reference file/directory is given, the current time is used
 - `--access`: change the access time of the file or directory.
 If no timestamp, date or reference file/directory is given, the current time is used